pimbrouwers/Danom/README.md

 ### Using Option

 Options are commonly used when a operation might not return a value.
-For example:
+For example, the method below tries to find a number in a list that satisfies a predicate.
+If the number is found, it is returned as a `Some`, otherwise, `None` is returned.

 ```csharp
 public Option<int> TryFind(IEnumerable<int> numbers, Func<int, bool> predicate) =>